MCC to Tarleton State

 Start Here.
 Finish Here.

-Thanks to our partnership with Tarleton State University, you can now complete a full bachelor’s degree in Civil or Mechanical Engineering—without ever leaving the MCC campus.
-You’ll begin with foundational courses at MCC, then continue directly into upper-level Tarleton State engineering classes right here in Waco.
+Thanks to our partnership with Tarleton State University, you can earn a full bachelor's degree in Mechanical Engineering without ever leaving the MCC campus.
+You'll start with foundational courses at MCC, then move directly into upper-level Tarleton State classes right here in Waco.

 Which degrees are offered?

-Tarleton State currently offers the following degrees through the University Center at MCC:
+Tarleton State currently offers the following degree through the University Center at MCC:

-If you're planning to pursue the Mechanical Engineering degree, follow MCC’s AS in Mechanical Engineering plan, but be sure to take Thermodynamics in the fall and Mechanics of Materials in the spring of the year before you transfer to the Tarleton State program.
+If you're pursuing the Mechanical Engineering degree, follow MCC's AS in Mechanical Engineering plan.
+Just make sure to take Thermodynamics in the fall and Mechanics of Materials in the spring of the year before you move into the Tarleton State program.

 How are classes offered?

-Tarleton State’s engineering courses are held on the MCC campus, taught by Tarleton State faculty.
-Some classes are in person, others are taught live via video from another location – but you’ll still attend with your MCC-based classmates.
-A few labs may require occasional travel to the Stephenville campus, but the vast majority of the work can be completed right here in Waco.
+Tarleton State engineering courses are held on the MCC campus and taught by Tarleton State faculty.
+Some classes meet in person.
+Others are taught live by video from another location—but you'll still be in class with your MCC classmates.
+A few labs may require an occasional trip to the Stephenville campus, but most of your work can be done right here in Waco.

 When do I need to apply to Tarleton State?

-You won’t need to apply to Tarleton State until your final spring semester at MCC—typically when you’re enrolled in courses like Mechanics of Materials, Dynamics, and Differential Equations.
-Be sure to check the Tarleton State admissions website for exact deadlines and application instructions. (hyperlink)
+You won't need to apply until your last spring semester at MCC—usually when you're taking courses like Mechanics of Materials, Dynamics, and Differential Equations.
+Check the Tarleton State admissions website for deadlines and application steps.

 Can I take classes at MCC and Tarleton State at the same time?

 Yes!
-Thanks to a special consortium agreement between MCC and Tarleton State, you can be enrolled in both institutions during the same semester and still qualify for a unified financial aid package.
+A special agreement between MCC and Tarleton State allows you to be enrolled at both schools in the same semester and still receive one combined financial aid package.

-That said, Tarleton State engineering courses have strict prerequisites, so you’ll need to complete the necessary MCC coursework before jumping into upper-level classes.
-Many students begin their Tarleton State engineering courses while still finishing up general education requirements (like English, History, or Government) at MCC.
-More information about how this works is available on the University Center Website.
+Keep in mind that Tarleton State engineering courses have strict prerequisites.
+You'll need to finish the required MCC coursework before moving into upper-level classes.
+Many students start their Tarleton State courses while still completing general education requirements—like English, History, or Government—at MCC.
+Learn more about how this works on the University Center webpage.

 What are my next steps?

-If you are just getting started in engineering, follow the standard enrollment process for MCC students.
-Visit our Advising & Planning page for guidance, or reach out to us directly at engr@mclennan.edu.
+If you're just getting started, follow the standard MCC enrollment process.
+Visit our Advising & Planning page or email us at engr@mclennan.edu.

-If you're entering courses like Statics, Calculus III, or Physics II, you’re approaching the point where transfer planning becomes important.
-This is the time to connect with Tarleton State to make sure everything is in place for a smooth transition.
+If you're taking courses like Statics, Calculus III, or Physics II, it's time to start planning your transfer.
+Reach out to Tarleton State to make sure everything is ready for a smooth move into the program:

 For general questions about the University Center or enrollment policies, contact: